|Back to: Thai Culture & Traditions|

 Just imagine how many more children, adults & pets can sit on this motorbike.

 There is an extensive network of excellent highways and roads throughout Thailand especially in and around major tourist destinations from Chaing Mai in the north to Phuket in the south.
-Roads range from multi-lane freeways around Bangkok to tiny lanes of small side-streets (soi in Thai).
+Roads range from multi-lane freeways around Bangkok to tiny lanes of small side streets (soi in Thai).

 Deviating Traffic Scene

-Degenerating Road Lanes on The Go
+Regenerating Road Lanes on the Go

 To be continued...